 - 1 tsp vanilla extract

 - 3 cups old-fashioned oats (use certified gluten-free if necessary)

 - 1 tsp cinnamon

 - Preheat oven to 375F.
-Spray a muffin tin (I used two, you can also pour the extra batter in a dish for an oatmeal bake) with cooking spray or grease with coconut oil or line with silicone muffin liners.
+Spray a muffin tin (I used two, you can also pour the extra batter in a dish for an oatmeal bake) with cooking spray or line with silicone muffin liners.

 - Place flax and water in small bowl.
 Stir and set aside to “gel.”